Sunayana-005/Fridge-Raid/README.md

 **Python:** The backend language.

-**FastAPI:** A modern, high-performance web framework for the backend API.
+**Flask:** A modern, high-performance web framework for the backend API.

 **FuzzyAI:** The core logic for intelligently matching ingredients to recipes.